Charles Juillard

-Charles Juillard (born 17 December 1962) is a Swiss politician who is a member of the Council of States of Switzerland.
+Charles Juillard (born 17 December 1962) is a Swiss politician who is a member of the Council of States of Switzerland and former Minister and President of the Republic and Canton of Jura.

 Biography

 Juillard served in the military.
-He was elected in 2019.
+He was elected in 2019 in the Council of States of Switzerland for the constituency of Republic and Canton of Jura.

+He previously served as Minister of Finance, Justice and Police in the Government and he was President in 2010, 2014 and 2016.